mariosotil/river-framework/README.md

   - ~~Rolling back from the `org.openntf.domino` package to `lotus.domino`~~
   - Improvements in the design, wrapping the `lotus.domino` and the `org.openntf.domino` classes with the `org.riverframework.wrapper`classes
   - The package `org.riverframework.core` will control the wrapped classes
-  - Improvements in the design, making the modules for the wrappers classes be totally separated from the core.
-So, each module can be loaded on runtime.
+  - Improvements in the design, making that the wrappers classes be totally separated from the core.
+So, each wrapper can be loaded on runtime.
   - Improvements in DocumentCollection as array
   - Redesign the JUnit tests for testing the wrappers for `lotus.domino` and the `org.openntf.domino`, and testing the core with each wrapper
-  - Improvements in the `org.riverframework.module.lotus.domino` memory management.
+  - Improvements in the `org.riverframework.wrapper.lotus.domino` memory management.
 All the objects are recycled when the session is closed.
   - Update the Java example

 - Version 0.2.6
-  - As the logical separation was done, physically separate the current Framework in three JAR files: the Core, the lotus.domino module and the org.openntf.domino module.
+  - As the logical separation was done, physically separate the current Framework in three JAR files: the Core, the lotus.domino wrapper and the org.openntf.domino wrapper.
   - Publish the JARs in a public Maven repository

+- Version 0.2.7
+  - Auto recycling of IBM Notes objects.
+So far, I works good in a standalone Java program.
+I still making tests in XPages.
+  - Temporarily removing the support to the org.openntf.domino library, considering that the auto recycling ins working on the lotus.domino wrapper, and it's necessary to focus efforts in one wrapper at a time.

 ## What I'm working on now?

-- Version 0.2.6
+- Version 0.2.7
+  - Adding more functionality (create and removing databases, views, etc.)
-  - Creating a module and JUnit tests for a NoSQL in-memory database
+  - Creating a wrapper and JUnit tests for a NoSQL in-memory database (Hazelcast)
-  - Create new Java examples
+  - Creating new Java examples

 ## What is in the ToDo list?

 There are a lot of features that I will add to this framework:

-- Version 0.2.7
-  - Redesign the current class structure inspired in IBM Notes (Session -> Database -> Document, View, DocumentCollection), looking for a more simple approach.
-  - Update the Java example

 - Version 0.3
   - Relation between documents (1..\*, \*..\*) using graphs
   - Examples in Java, SSJS, XPages and LotusScript

 - Version 0.4
-  - Connection to other NoSQL server: MongoDB
+  - Connection to other NoSQL servers: MongoDB and CouchDB

 - Next versions
   - Logging of changes in the fields of a document